ikroeker/aMR-PC/README.md

 The `-e` switch means that pip will only link the source files to the directory where all your python packages are installed, so that any changes in the source code are taking place directly, and you don't have to reinstall after changes.
-The dot is just shorthand for the current directory.
+The dot command (.) is a  synonym for the current directory.

 ---